1944 Auckland Rugby League season: Seven-A-Side

+Point Chevalier won the knockout competition and won a Bantam Rooster Trophy in the process.

 Representative season

 Auckland played 2 matches against South Auckland.
 Ralph Martin (Manukau), Ron McGregor (Richmond), F James (City), and Don McLeod (Marist) were the only players to play in both matches.
 It was planned during the season to play the West Coast and Wellington representative sides but they were unable to gather permits to travel on the railways in war time conditions.
 Auckland Pākehā and Auckland Māori played each other once again in a fixture that had become regular since 1936 when larger numbers of Māori players began playing in Auckland, thanks in particular to the Manukau club which recruited many Māori players from out of Auckland.
 Auckland Māori won which meant they had now won 6 of the matches, with Auckland Pākehā winning 4, and 2 draws.
 The other representative fixture played in Auckland was the North Island v South Island match which had not been played since 1939 due to the outbreak of war and difficulty of travel.
 Ten of the 13 North Island players were from Auckland.